mahmoudfouadbadwy/Popular-Movies/README.md

 # Popular-Movies
-The app allows users to discover the most popular movies playing.
+-The app allows users to discover the most popular movies playing and sorting them with top rated or most popular.
+-Architecture: MVVM with RxSwift.
-Tools: Core Data, TMDP API, Cosmos, Alamofire pods.
+-Tools: Core Data, TMDP API, Cosmos,Reachability, RxSwift pods.